Shuayb-Ibrahim/shuayb-ibrahim.github.io/_pages/code.md

 permalink: /code/
 author_profile: true
 gallery:
-  - url: /test/assets/images/unsplash-gallery-image-1.jpg
+  - url:
-    image_path: /test/assets/images/unsplash-gallery-image-1-th.jpg
+    image_path: /images/code/languages/python.png
-    alt: "placeholder image 1"
+    alt: ""
+    title: ""
-  - url: /test/assets/images/unsplash-gallery-image-2.jpg
+  - url: /images/code/languages/R.png
-    image_path: /test/assets/images/unsplash-gallery-image-2-th.jpg
+    image_path:
-    alt: "placeholder image 2"
+    alt:
+    title:
-  - url: /test/assets/images/unsplash-gallery-image-3.jpg
+  - url: /images/code/languages/sql.png
-    image_path: /test/assets/images/unsplash-gallery-image-3-th.jpg
+    image_path:
-    alt: "placeholder image 3"
+    alt:
+    title:
 ---

 This page is home to all the code snippets that I find useful on a daily basis.
-This will include snippets from Python, R and SQL which are the programming langauges I use the most at work or for my personal projects.
+This will include snippets from Python, R and SQL, which are the programming langauges I use the most at work or for my personal projects.
 <hr>

 # SQL